 If you are married, your spouse will be your beneficiary unless you have designated someone else.
-Your spouse must consent to your naming another beneficiary, and the consent must be in writing and witnessed by a notary public on the form issued by the Plan Administrator.
+Your spouse must consent to your naming another beneficiary, and the consent must be in writing, witnessed by a notary public on the form issued by the Plan Administrator and received by the Plan prior to your death.

-At the time of your death, if your beneficiary is your spouse, your spouse can leave the balance in the Plan until the date you would have reached age 70-1/2.
-If your beneficiary is not your spouse, payment must be made in a lump sum not later than December 31 of the year that includes the fifth anniversary of the date of your death or payment must commence over your beneficiary's lifetime no later than December 31 of the Plan Year that includes the first anniversary of the date of the participant's death.
+At the time of your death, if your beneficiary is your spouse, your spouse can leave the balance in the Plan until the date you would have reached age $70\frac{1}{2}$ .
+If your beneficiary is not your spouse, payment must be made in a lump sum not later than December 31 of the year that includes the fifth anniversary of the date of your death or payment must commence over your beneficiary's lifetime no later than December 31 of the Plan Year that includes the first anniversary of the date of your death.

-If you have not named a beneficiary, or your beneficiary is not living at the time payment is made, your account balance will be paid to the following persons (if still living) in the following order of priority: (a) your spouse or your registered domestic partner if you are not married, (b) your children (including adopted children) in equal shares, per stirpes, (c) your parents in equal shares, (d) the person(s) named as your beneficiary(ies) under any group life insurance maintained by your employing company, (e) your estate.
+If you have not named a beneficiary, or your beneficiary is not living at the time of your death, your account balance will be paid to the following persons (if still living) in the following order of priority: (a) your spouse or your registered domestic partner if you are not married, (b) your children (including adopted children) in equal shares, per stirpes, (c) your parents in equal shares, (d) the person(s) named as your beneficiary(ies) under any group life insurance maintained by the Company, (e) your estate.